sagost/Video_UAV_Tracker-3D/README.md

 GPX FIELDS for 3D OPTION:

--'course' or 'yaw' for HEADING
+- 'course' or 'yaw' for HEADING
--'pitch' for PITCH
+- 'pitch' for PITCH
--'roll' for ROLL
+- 'roll' for ROLL